Jobseeking Secrets in the Netherlands

 Networking in real life is something that shouldn’t be neglected either.
 “Go to career fairs, and when someone asks you how you’re doing, remember that here in the Netherlands it’s a sincere question, unlike in the USA for instance.”

-This is a great opportunity to connect and network with people, so keep that in mind and use it as a chance to make an impression.
+This is a great opportunity to connect and network with people, so keep that in mind and use it as a chance to make an impression when jobseeking in the Netherlands.
 Make sure you’re neat and well-presented at career events and put your best foot forward.